soltanoff/3dmodel_viewer/README.md

 ABOUT
 -----------

-Simple program for viewing models otrisovanyh a third-party editor.
+Simple program for viewing models created in a third-party editor.
 The standard Qt tools.

 The program allows you to adjust the screen size, background color, as well as the speed and movement of the camera.